Normal Lab Values

 D. Marfan’s Syndrome

 178. A 14 year old boy presents with recurrent abdominal pains, malaise, and weight loss over 6 months.
 On examination a vague mass is felt in right iliac fossa.
 Colonoscopy shows transmural inflammation and granulomata.
-What is the most appropriate management?
+What is the most appropriate management of his current acute flare?

 179. A 25 years old woman presents with single lump in the breast and axilla.
 The lump is mobile and hard in consistency.
-The ultrasound, mammogram and fine needle aspiration turned out to be normal.
+The ultrasound was inconclusive and fine needle aspiration cells with atypia.
 What is the most appropriate investigation to confirm the diagnosis?

 A. Fine Needle Aspiration Cytology (FNAC)